-November 14 is a day marked by devastation and conflict from the fictional whale Moby Dick to the Somme, the Coventry Blitz, the crushing of the Hungarian Uprising and political warfare in Washington.
+November 14 is a day marked by devastation and conflict from the fictional whale Moby Dick to the Coventry Blitz, the crushing of the Hungarian Uprising and political warfare in Washington.

-After 68 consecutive days of bombing London, the German Lufwaffe blitz the town of Coventry destroying 75 percent of its buildings including a 14th century cathedral.
+After 68 consecutive days of bombing London, the German Luftwaffe blitz the town of Coventry destroying 75 percent of its buildings including a 14th-century cathedral.

 POST SCRIPT: It is believed that the firebombing of Dresden in 1945 was Churchill’s revenge for Coventry.
 Following the blitz, the Cathedral’s Provost etched the words “Father forgive” into the ruins of the sanctuary wall and above it erected a cross made out of three original nails that survived the bombing.
 The Cross of Nails has become a sign of Christian hope and reconciliation and a Coventry Cross of Nails hangs today in Dresden’s cathedral.

 George, Francis, Joseph, Madison and Albert Sullivan were born into an Irish-American family of seven children in Waterloo, Iowa.
 The brothers enlisted after Pearl Harbor and received special permission to serve together on the USS Juneau.
 During the Battle of Guadalcanal, the Juneau was struck twice.
 Four of the brothers were killed in the attack and the fifth made it to life rafts but was not rescued.

 The Sullivan brothers were remembered by the Navy through the christening of the destroyer “USS The Sullivans” in 1943 by their mother.
 The Sullivan brothers story was depicted in the 1945 film, “The Fighting Sullivans.”

 End of Hungarian Revolution